sanying123/documentation/using-ocular/ocular-quick-start.md

 List[String] = List("customerId", "customerId", "customerId", "accountId", "accountId", "accountId", "accountId", "auth", "auth")
 ```

-We can now track these attacker-controlled variables to see all data flows originating at them.
-To do this, we first define the set of sinks to be all parameters annotated by CookieValue or PathVariable:
+Tracking these attacker-controlled variables shows all data flows originating at them.
+To do this, first define the set of sinks to be all parameters annotated by CookieValue or PathVariable

 ```scala
 val sources = cpg.annotation.name(".*(CookieValue|PathVariable).*").parameter
 ```

-We then define the set of sinks to be all parameters:
+then define the set of sinks to be all parameters

 ```scala
 val sinks = cpg.method.parameter
 ```

-Finally, we enumerate all flows from sources to sinks:
+Finally, enumerate all flows from sources to sinks

 ```scala
 sinks.reachableBy(sources).flows.p
 ```

 The flows can be examined manually or automatically.
-For example, we can determine parameters we control as a result of data flows as follows:
+For example, to determine parameters controlled as a result of data flows

 ```scala
 sinks.reachableBy(sources).flows.sink.parameter.l
 ```

-The query determines sinks reachable by sources and examines the corresponding data flows.
-The last flow element is extracted of each flow via the `pathElemens.last` directive, and the corresponding parameter is retrieved.
-The result of the query can be stored in a variable for further processing, which comes in handy when determining a large number of data flows:
+The query determines those sinks reachable by sources and examines the corresponding data flows.
+The last flow element is extracted of each flow through the `pathElemens.last` directive, and the corresponding parameter is retrieved.
+The result of the query can be stored in a variable for further processing, which is useful when determining a large number of data flows

 ```scala
 val controlled = sinks.reachableBy(sources).flows.sink.parameter.l
 ```

-We can now retrieve the parameter index ("ast child number" and method full name):
+Now retrieve the parameter index ("ast child number" and method full name)

 ```scala
 controlled.map(x => s"Controlling parameter ${x.astChildNum} of ${x.start.method.fullName.l.head}")